nitindinnu/nitindinnu/README.md

 - 👋 Hi, I’m @nitindinnu
-- 👀 I’m interested in new stuff
+- 👀 I’m interested in new stuff based on VLSI
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning RTL design and Verification (verilog,Sytem verilog,UVM)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me nitin2239@proto.me

 <!---